How Does lywand Assess IT Security?

 Read this article to find out why we have introduced this new factor and how the IT security assessment works in our security audit platform.

-Step 1: Performing a security audit
+Step 1: Performing a Security Audit

 The security audit forms the basis of an organisation's overall security strategy and security assessment.
 We split the process into external and internal audits to analyse all potential vulnerabilities and points of attack.

-External verification
+External Verification

 Lywand performs a comprehensive audit of (sub)domains, IP addresses and email addresses.
 We identify potential vulnerabilities and points of attack from an attacker's perspective on web servers, VPN gateways, mail servers and web applications.
 We also check whether email addresses and passwords have been compromised.